 A new, more advanced training feature is also PacePro, which creates a pacing plan for your races and runs, based on elevation and your goal time.
 You can also adjust the plan based on whether you want a positive, negative, or even split, and based on whether you want to take uphills easy or hard.

 On the Forerunner 245, you’ll also find Pulse Ox, which is a measurement of your blood oxygen saturation.
 The Forerunner 645 doesn’t have Pulse Ox.
-This feature basically measures how your body absorbs oxygen, which can be helpful when you sleep.
+This feature basically measures how your body absorbs oxygen, which can be helpful when you sleepm or if you’re at high altitudes.
 Be wary though, as the Garmin pulse oximeter may not be as accurate as a device designed specifically to measure blood oxygen saturation.

 Another potentially useful metric on the Forerunner 245 is Body Battery.
 It’s exactly what it sounds like—a measurement of your energy levels.
 The metric is based on heart rate variability, stress, and activity levels.
 It can help you better plan your workouts and days based on your energy stores, and can also help you identify trends in your overall well-being.
 Users have commented that it can be extremely accurate, and that lower Body Battery after a night of sleep is usually due to poor sleep, stress, drinking alcohol, eating late, or the beginning of an illness.
 I personally don’t find Body Battery that helpful, as I usually know how well I’m feeling, and don’t need a watch to tell me.
 That said, this metric can let you know exactly how much physiological damage was done that night you binge-watched Netflix or wailed karaoke until 1am 🙂